natdosan/natdosan.github.io/recipes_predictor.md

 To start, we tried Boosting and the Decision Tree Classifiers, but with hyperparameter selection through GridSearch, not only did the code take so long that the DataHub and Local kernels died, but also when we tried on a small subset of hyperparameters, both of them ended up overfitting, a commmon tendency among the two models.
 Due to this, we decided to use random forest, since it works way better with imbalanced data and preventing overfitting.

-- **Description**: Our final model has 4 additional numeric features, **'sugar', 'calories', 'sodium', 'protein'**.
+- **Description**: Our final model has 5 additional numeric features, **'sugar', 'calories', 'sodium', 'protein', 'average_rating'**.
 We added these because there seemed to be a correlation between these and ratings in our EDA, which intuititvely makes sense.
 Higher sugar and sodium are common among salty and sweet savory foods, which also increase calories.
 Protein is common in meat, which often times makes a meal better.
 We also added 4 additional categorical features, **'has_good_in_review'**, **'has_bad_in_review'**, **'high_calories'**, and **'has_sugar'** in addition to to the original features in the first model.
 These were engineered from the numerical features we added.
+We also included the average rating because it can give a good idea to what the actual rating a person gave may be.

 - We chose these new encoded features because we hypothesize that if a review has the word 'good' in it, it is more likely to receive a higher review than if the review has the word 'bad' in it.
 In addition, we think that higher calories and a sugar content of some sort are common among satisfactory foods.
 We had to arbitraily set thresholds for these, so we did our best to estimate.